-A year after a coalition of clean transportation sector leaders pledged to work together to drive progress forward on Canada’s battery supply chain, Accelerate is born
+A year on from the clean transportation sector’s pledge to work together to drive progress forward on Canada’s battery supply chain, Accelerate is born

 Canada may be one step closer to having an integrated EV battery supply chain realized with the launch of a national alliance group dedicated to the cause: Accelerate.